 We’re going to look at the logistics of converting your table to an outdoor one and how these two types of pool tables differ in their construction.

-With an understanding of their differences and some tips on how to make a successful conversion, you might just be able to bring your pool table outside and turn your garage or patio into the new hangout spot where friends and family come together.
+With an understanding of their differences and some tips on how to make a successful conversion, you might just be able to bring your pool table outside in your backyard and turn your garage or patio into the new hangout spot where friends and family come together.

 How To Put Table Outside?

 Pool tables are usually designed as indoor furniture and trying to move one outside isn’t always the best idea.

 A traditional indoor table is made with felt and hardwood, neither of which stands up well to the conditions outdoors.

 Moisture, heat, sunlight, and even cold conditions can all impact these materials and do irreversible damage to the table which is why they’re usually found indoors.

 There may be some cases where moving a pool table outside is more favorable, like if you have an enclosed garage or patio.
 But again you’ll need to be mindful of protecting the material and ensuring that weather conditions aren’t too extreme.

 Utilizing covers and protective surfaces can be helpful in this scenario, but not every home will have somewhere suitable to set up an indoor pool table.